 Teenagers tend to have loads of disposable income as well as a certain amount of influence over their parents.
 As a result, there is value in targeting this audience.

 How PR can help

 Through all this, it is crucial to recognize that just because new technology and applications are popular today, that doesn’t mean they will be around forever (we’re looking at you, MySpace and Friendster).
 This makes it even more important to evaluate your options, anticipate trends and capitalize on them when appropriate.

 The right PR firm can help you with this critical task.
 At Axia, we keep our finger on the pulse of social media and networking sites (there seem to be new ones popping up every day) to help our clients decipher when and how to use them to attract their target audiences and seamlessly move them through the sales cycle.
-To learn more about how we do this, download our free e-book The Essential Social Media Management Guide or contact us today.
+To learn more about how we do this, download our e-book The Essential Social Media Management Guide or contact us today.

 Lisa Goldsberry is a writer for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business, higher education and technology PR.
 Connect with Axia Public Relations on Twitter at @axiapr.